Shore Excursions and Tours

-You can continue on avenue XXV Aprile and you will admire the baroque church of San Giuseppe, the neoclassical palace Arezzo de Spuches, the ancient meeting club of local nobility and finally the majestic Dome of San Giorgio.
+You can continue on avenue XXV Aprile and you will admire the baroque church of San Giuseppe, the neoclassical palace Arezzo de Spuches, the ancient meeting club of local nobility and finally the majestic of Dome of San Giorgio.

-Noto is know as the Capital of Sicilian Baroque, included in the heritage of umanity by UNESCO, one of the most impressive Sicilian cities for the warm honey-colored shades that take the prospect of ancient building at sunset.
+Noto is know as the capital of Sicilian Baroque, included in the heritage of umanity by UNESCO, one of the most impressive Sicilian cities for the warm honey-colored shades that take the prospect of ancient building at sunset.

-In Nicolaci street you will be literally amazed with the stone masks, the shelves and decorative frames of the Palace of the Nicolaci Princes animated by chubby faces, winged horses, centaurs, chimera and mermaids of rare beauty.
+In Nicolaci street you will be literally amazed with the stone masks, the shelves and decorative frame of the Palace of the Nicolaci Princes animated by chubby faces, winged horses, centaurs, chimera and mermaids of rare beauty.

 Scicli, a baroque village in Sicily, nestled in the magnificient charm of Hyblean mountains.